ivanfioravanti/autogram/README.md

 ollama run ifioravanti/mistral-grammar-checker
 ```
 Note: If you have Mistral Instruct 7b Instruct 0.2 already installed in Ollama, only a very small additional layer will be downloaded.
-You can easily create new custom model using custom ModelFiles [following instructions on Ollama](https://github.com/ollama/ollama/blob/main/docs/modelfile.md)
+You can easily create new custom models using ModelFiles [following instructions on Ollama](https://github.com/ollama/ollama/blob/main/docs/modelfile.md)

 Install the workflow.
 This essentially copies the workflow to `~/Library/Services/autogram-ollama.workflow`.